 • secondary polycythemia (abnormal increase in number of red blood cells)

 COPD Medications and Surgical Therapies

-If a COPD sufferer develops some of the side effects of later stage COPD, doctors may also prescribe blood pressure medications and other heart medications.
+If a COPD patient develops some of the side effects of later stage, doctors may also prescribe blood pressure medications and other heart medications.
 They may also prescribe steroids, in spite of their adverse side effects, to relieve airway inflammation.
 COPD treatments of last resort involve surgeries.
 These include bullectomies, bronchoscopic LVRS (lung volume reduction surgery), and lung transplants.

 Alternative COPD Treatments

-Because the above treatments come with so many hazards, some COPD sufferers elect “natural” remedies involving diet, herbs, and supplements.
+Because the above treatments come with so many hazards, some patients elect “natural” remedies involving diet, herbs, and supplements.
 In the nutrition arena, omega-3 fatty acids decrease inflammation and vitamin E is said to improve COPD lung function.
-Both, however, can cause bleeding problems, particularly when taking a prescription blood thinner like Warfarin, so consulting a doctor is mandatory.
+Both however can cause bleeding problems, particularly when taking a prescription blood thinner like Warfarin, so consulting a doctor is mandatory.